-A block can be triggered by an interrupt from a VME module if the VME Interrupt parameter is enabled in the module's hardware configuration.
-The PACSystems CPU supports one interrupt per module.
+A block can be triggered by an interrupt from a module that supports I/O interrupts if the Interrupt parameter is enabled in the module's hardware configuration.

 To configure a module interrupt, specify the module by rack/slot/interrupt ID as the Trigger in the scheduling properties for the block.